vvision/test-nginx-secure-jwt-static/README.md

 Authentication is based on jsonwebtoken, using an RSA key pair, but using a secret string would be the same.

+Use cases scenario are available under ``auth-server/requests``.
+Both nginx server and the auth-server must be running.
+Files can be use with WebStorm built-in http client.

 ## Architecture

 The ``auth-server`` is a basic express server capable of generating jwt token and verifying them.